oatlog/oatlog/doc/report/main.typ

     i7-12700H CPU.],
 ) <fig_eval_discuss_stat>

-In the absence of a deep comparison of implementation details between Oatlog and egglog, let us instead identify and discuss the performance bottlenecks within Oatlog.
-With the command `perf stat -ddd` we can read a few very relevant performance counters, shown in
+With the command `perf stat -ddd` we can read a few relevant performance counters, shown in
 @fig_eval_discuss_stat.
 We can see that there is very little instruction parallelism, with only about 1 instruction completed per cycle.
 There are quite many branches but the mispredict rate is low.